swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 #### Nested capturing group: `(...(...))`

-When capturing group is nested within another capturing group, they count as two distinct captures in the order their left parenthesis first appears in the regular expression literal.
+When a capturing group is nested within another capturing group, they count as two distinct captures in the order their left parenthesis first appears in the regular expression literal.
 This is consistent with traditional regex backreference numbering.

 ```swift
 let graphemeBreakPropertyData = /(([0-9a-fA-F]+)(\.\.([0-9a-fA-F]+)))\s*;\s(\w+).*/